Welcome to Wilton Library

 In the this one-on-one session, let us introduce you to our electronic sewing machine and monogram a tea towel, apron, baby bib or burp cloth.
 Aprons available for $7.
 All other items are $5.
 For 7th graders to adults and 6th graders accompanied by adults who are willing to learn too.
 Must have a valid CT library card and signed Innovation Station Agreement Form.
 Please bring the completed form to the workshop.
 Registration required.

 Bring your wonderful baby to this infant friendly program at the Wilton Library.
 We will sing and play and enjoy gentle stories geared for babies under 12 months old.
 This is an excellent forum to meet other new parents in the area.
-No story time during the week of April 14.
+No registration, no fee.
 Caregivers must be present.